 Your first challenge is to learn how to orient STL parts on the virtual bed.
 It takes some practice to learn what angles are great, and what will create more islands than in Oceania.
 In case you don’t know, islands are parts of the print suspended in the air.
 These will require support, which brings me to challenge number two.

 Automatic supports are good, sometimes.
 Most of the time, they are messy.
-A nice SLA print is an art of balancing the minimal number of supports and getting a print that won’t take years to separate from the spider net of supports.
+A nice SLA print is the art of balancing the minimal number of supports and getting a print that won’t take years to separate from the spider net of supports.
 I spent most of my time optimising angles, removing islands and editing prints so they work better for SLA printing.
 To get excellent prints on Creality LD-002H you will need to learn how to add, edit and remove the supports, otherwise, you will end up with very messy results.

 One of the advantages of the SLA technology is that number of objects don’t increase the print time.
 Z-axis does.
 Printing a single 3 cm tall object will take as much as printing 10 copies neatly placed on the same bed.
 Learn to use that space wisely, and Creality LD-002H will respect your time too.